soler2000/RevCam/README.md

    > **Tip:** The SimpleJPEG package is published as `python3-simplejpeg` on
    > Raspberry Pi OS.
 Running `sudo apt install simplejpeg` will fail with an
    > "unable to locate package" error.
+If the package is unavailable from your
+   > mirror, install SimpleJPEG from PyPI after activating the virtual
+   > environment (see the next step).

    ```bash
    ./scripts/install_prereqs.sh